University Health Network - Primary Care

 # Position(s): one (1)

-Additional PRAMS requirements to complete the Pharmacy Residency Application and Matching Service (PRAMS) application: Email a cover letter to Cindy Natsheh outlining your reasons for applying to the University Health Network residency program.
-If you are applying to more than one residency program at UHN, a single cover letter is sufficient, however, please indicate your program preference if possible by the Pharmacy Residency Application Matching Service (PRAMS) deadline.
+PRAMS: Additional PRAMS requirements to complete the Pharmacy Residency Application and Matching Service (PRAMS) application should be sent through PRAMS when applying to University Health Network (primary care) program by the application deadline: A cover letter outlining your reasons for applying to the University Health Network (primary care) residency program.
+If you are applying to more than one residency program at UHN, a single cover letter is sufficient, however, please indicate your program preference, if possible.

 Benefits: not applicable to temporary full-time staff